 - Once your account has been created, use the ‘Apply for a new partnership’ feature to start the nomination process.
 During the process you will need to confirm that you agree to the Primary Authority terms and conditions

 Step 5 – Acceptance process

-Your submitted application will then be sent to the business to confirm its details before being passed to Regulatory Delivery for checking and nomination by the Secretary of State.
+Your submitted application will then be sent to the business to confirm its details before being passed to OPS&S for checking and nomination by the Secretary of State.

 If the Secretary of State consents to your nomination, the partnership will be added to the Public Register and both you and you partner will be notified of the nomination.
 The Secretary of State will share details of all nominations with any relevant national regulator.